bcgov/digital-trust-toolkit/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 This field specifies the type of title based on the PNG Act.
 Title types can include the following: 1.
 Lease (Part 6); 2.
 Permit (Part 5); 3.
 Drilling Licence (Part 5.1), and 4.
 Storage Reservoir Licence (Part 14.130).
 Each title has only one title type.

 ### titleNumber
-A number is used to uniquely identify a title, assigned based on administrative policy by the TRSB.
-The title number is associated with the Exploration Licence outlined in Section 126, part 14.126 of the PNG Act.
+A number is used to uniquely identify a title, assigned based on administrative policy by the Tenure and Resource Stewardship Branch (TRSB).
+The title number is associated with the Exploration Licence outlined in Section 126, Part 14.126 of the PNG Act.

 ### originType
 This field specifies the type of origin based on the PNG Act.
 Origin types can include the following: 1.
 Lease (Part 6); 2.
 Permit (Part 5); 3.
 Drilling Licence (Part 5.1), and 4.
 Storage Reservoir Licence (Part 14.130).
 Each title has only one origin type.